contentauth/c2pa-cbor/README.md

 - Guaranteed deterministic/canonical CBOR output
 - Backward compatibility with different newtype struct formats
 - Faster serialization for content creation workflows
-- Competitive deserialization performance
+- Good-enough deserialization (< 100ms for 1MB of structured data)

 ✅ **Stick with serde_cbor if:**
-- You need the absolute fastest deserialization (3-18% faster)
+- You need the absolute fastest deserialization (30-50% faster for small structures)
 - Every nanosecond matters in your hot path

 For most C2PA use cases, c2pa_cbor provides an excellent balance of features, maintainability, and performance.